News

 □ whole-year virus monitoring (especially in late summer, winter losses)

-□ on-site test for decision support of beekeeping measures
+□ testing on the colony for decision support of beekeeping measures

 Flyer FASTest® BEE 3T